 The landscape has changed to sagebrush plains and forested hills:

 We rode along a drainage that was worked with a sluice a long time ago; miles of this stream bed had been dug up and then sluiced for gold, with pile after pile of tailings deposited on site:

 Beautiful fields of vermilion thistle:

-Johnny D took a picture of me photographing the elusive thistle:
+Johnny D took a picture of me photographing a wily thistle: